The Employment Law Review: Germany

 Probationary periods are common in Germany.
 For this purpose, a fixed-term contract for evaluation reasons can be agreed.
 Alternatively, a contractual agreement of a probationary period for a maximum of six months is also possible.
 During this time, the employment relationship can be terminated on two weeks' notice without providing reasons.

 According to the Basic Law and the General Equal Treatment Act, discrimination and preferential treatment against any individual on the basis of sex, parentage, race, language, homeland and (ethnic) origin, faith, religious or political opinions, disability, age or sexual identity are prohibited.
 This applies to direct or indirect discrimination against applicants and current employees.
 Violations can lead to claims for damages, among other consequences.

-Germany has adopted a new law on the equal participation of men and women in leadership positions (see Section XV).
-Additionally, male and female employees must receive equal pay for work of the same, similar or equal value, according to the Transparency in Wage Structures Act (see Section III.v).
+To promote gender equality further, Germany has enacted a new law on the equal participation of men and women in leadership positions (see Section II.ii).
+Additionally, male and female employees must receive equal pay for work of the same, similar or equal value, according to the Transparency in Wage Structures Act.
+If an employee receives a lower remuneration than the statistical median of the average monthly gross remuneration, he or she is entitled to payment of either the difference or the same remuneration (see Section III.i).

 To protect valuable knowledge, employers will often require restrictive covenants from their employees.
 Because of their strict legal requirements, non-compete agreements can be very problematic since they are valid only if they adhere to the following legal requirements:

 - the clause must be in writing;